hichamraffiaidrissi/SQL-EmployeeTracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
- The interfaces allows non-developers to easily view and interact with information through the command-line of the application stored in an SQL Employee Tracker database.
+Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
+These interfaces are called content management systems (CMS).

 ## Table of Contents:
 - [Overview](#Overview)